co-cddo/gds-ideas-chai/docs/README.md

 ## To Do
 - Add session, llm_model, region to class inputs rather than reliant on env (AWS_PROFILE remains in .env)
 - Add uv dependency handling instead of pip
-- Change handle_request to brew
+- Change steep to brew
 - Change output response to be a data class called teapot (i.e. teapot.analysis to extract analysis response from image analysis) and error handling on this class
 - Merge multi-modal API call with langchain-based API call for authentication
 - Move config validation to init of chAI class.